Why Is It Important to Have Your Marriage Certificate?

 - Custody changes

-If you’re already married and signed a marriage certificate, you can likely order marriage certificates online at VitalRecordsOnline.
-In most cases, the process is fairly simple, providing you have your photo ID and proof of relationship.
+If you are already married and signed a marriage certificate, you can order wedding certificates online at VitalRecordsOnline.
+In most cases, the process is simple, providing you have your photo ID and proof of relationship.

-Can Anyone Get a Copy of a Marriage Certificate?
+Can Anyone Get a Copy of a Wedding Certificate?

 To order a replacement marriage certificate, you will have to prove your identity as family or a spouse.
-To do so, you have to provide:
+To do so, you must provide:

 - Full names of the married couple (maiden name)